 - in person during office hours, Monday through Friday, 8:00am-4:30pm

-- by mail - payments by mail must be received in our office by the due date on the bill in order to avoid late fees - we do not accept Post Dates as the payment date.
-Northfield Township is not responsible for delays in mail delivery.
+- by mail - payments by mail must be received in our office by the due date on the bill in order to avoid late fees - we do not accept postmarks as payment date.
+We are not responsible for delays in mail delivery.

-*There is a fee for credit/debit card payments for Sewer Bills of $2.75 for on-line payments, and $3.95 for phone payments.
+*There is a fee for credit/debit card payments for Sewer Bills of $3.95 when paying over the phone.

-*There is a fee for credit/debit card payments for Tax Payments of 2.68% of the balance for on-line and phone payments, with a minimum charge of $1.00.
+*There is a fee for credit/debit card payments for Tax Payments of 2.68% of the balance, with a minimum charge of $1.05.

 Failure to receive your bill does not waive the past due penalties.